pip-services/pip-services-docs/content/en/net/components/connect/idiscovery.md

 ### Description

-The IDiscovery interface is used to create discovery services which are used to store and resolve connection parameters used to connect to external services.
+The IDiscovery interface is used to create discovery services which are used to store and resolve connection parameters to connect to external services.

 ### Instance methods